Frequently Asked Questions

 The family will be entitled to claim housing allowance, so you do not need to pay for their rent.
 But, given the shortage and high cost of housing in many parts of Britain, finding an affordable home for a family is a challenge.
-But it is one sponsoring groups have risen to, including in London, through ways such as linking to local housing associations, finding empty properties owned by their church or mosque, or by using their personal networks with private landlords.
-We have found housing in the most expensive parts of the country, including Tottenham Court Road, and even a palace!
+But it is one sponsoring groups have risen to, through ways such as linking to local housing associations, finding empty properties owned by their church or mosque, or by using their personal networks with private landlords.
+Our enterprising groups have found housing in the most expensive parts of the country, including central London, and even a palace!

 You can calculate the cost of Local Housing Allowance in your area here